mbelsis/PrivacyChatBox/README.md

 ⚠️ **Security Warning:** It's strongly recommended to change this password immediately after your first login by going to the Admin panel > User Management.

+## User Roles and Permissions

+The application supports two types of user roles with different permissions:

+### Regular Users
+- Can access Chat, History, and Settings pages
+- Can only see and manage their own conversations
+- Can configure their own AI provider settings and privacy preferences
+- Cannot access Admin Panel or Model Manager pages

+### Administrators
+- Have full access to all pages including Admin Panel and Model Manager
+- Can manage users (create, delete, change roles and passwords)
+- Can view metadata about all users' conversations (titles, timestamps, file attachments, privacy alerts)
+- Can see which conversations contain privacy alerts (⚠️ indicator)
+- **Cannot view the actual content of other users' conversations**, only metadata
+- Can manage system-wide settings and local LLM models

+> **Security Note**: At the current stage, the database is not encrypted.
+While administrators cannot access conversation content through the user interface, the data is stored in plaintext in the database.
+Future versions will implement database encryption for enhanced security.

 ## Usage

 1. **Login**: Use the login form or Azure AD login if configured